thd3r/thd3r.github.io/_posts/2023-07-04-Missing-authentication-leads-to-user-data-leakage.md

 }
 ```

+## The Security Flaw: IDOR (Insecure Direct Object Reference)

+The flaw discovered in this case was an [Insecure Direct Object Reference (IDOR)](https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://portswigger.net/web-security/access-control/idor&ved=2ahUKEwijl6LX5auMAxXFXmwGHYenEmMQFnoECAkQAQ&usg=AOvVaw1iGLeSV-Hu4-CW8fpbEgFg) a vulnerability that allows attackers to access other users' data by manipulating the ID parameter in API requests.
+In this case, the attacker only needed to change a number in the URL used to access user data, such as changing `userID=1` to `userID=2` to access data for a different user.

-## Leaking all user data
+## Accessing and Leaking Data

+By using this simple technique, the researcher was able to access user data on a large scale.
+The leaked data included sensitive information such as users’ email addresses and passwords.
+The researcher also realized that the system did not impose restrictions or protections against unauthorized access.
+As a result, the potential for data leakage was significantly increased, especially if the attacker knew or guessed valid user IDs.

-By using any registered user id can leak registered user data this is a kind of vulnerability [Insecure direct object reference (IDOR)](https://portswigger.net/web-security/access-control/idor) - _is a type of access control vulnerability that arises when applications use user-supplied input to access objects directly._ I knew that the user ids used were not random but sequential so I wrote python code to leak every registered user's data on the site.
+I knew that the user ids used were not random but sequential so I wrote [python](https://www.python.org) code to leak every registered user's data on the site.

 ### Python code